networkit/networkit/docs/DevGuide.rst

    git push

 The pull request will automatically show your newest changes and developers will know that you resolved the issue.
-Once all issues have been resolved and your code is accepted, the pull request will be closed and your feature will be merged into the development branch.
+Once all issues have been resolved and your code is accepted, the pull request will be closed and your feature will be merged into the master branch.
 In the next release, all users of NetworKit will have access to your awesome feature.
 Hooray!

 Style guide
 -----------